nimahajan/nimahajan.github.io/_posts/2015-02-16-hello-scala.md

 ---

 ##About
 Its about time (because its never too late) to start learning scala seriously.
 So I started reading blogs, books etc. I started remembering some non-usual syntax.
 But best way is probably to start coding small.
-Some simple algorithms written in scala to learn basics.
+So I am going to start with some simple algorithms written in scala to learn basics.

-###Sum of first N numbers recursively
+###1.Sum of first N numbers recursively
 ```
 package com.nimahajan.sample